 The list is posted on the WPSA website, and will always be a ‘work in progress’ as some resources become available and added, or others, if they are out of date or no longer available, will be removed from the internet list.

 If members are aware of other resources that are available that could be added to the list, please contact Mrs Dorien Velner at the main office by email: with the title of the resource, how to access it and a short description.

 The next European Poultry Conference will be held in Valencia, Spain in 2022.

 The European Federation has numerous conferences planned between now and on into 2022.
 A list of most of our upcoming conferences may be found on the WPSA Calendar at www.wpsa.com.

 News from several European Federation Working Groups are provided below.

 WPSA European Working Group News

-The Italian Branch will host the 23rd edition of European Symposium on Poultry Nutrition (ESPN) which will be held at the Palacongressi of Rimini (Italy) from September 20-23, 2021.
-The city of Rimini, is an ideal place for the European Symposium on Poultry Nutrition and the modern as well as eco-friendly venue is the perfect stage for the event.
-Many attendees including both poultry research scientists and practitioners, leading speakers from across the world joining together to explore the past, share the present and helping to forge the future of poultry meat science.
-More details are already available at the symposium website: https://www.espn2021.eu/.
+In order to avoid overlapping with the WPC that has been changed to August 8 - 12, 2021, the European Symposium on Poultry Nutrition (ESPN) has been moved from 2021 to take place at the same planned venue, Palacongressi in Rimini, from 5 to 8 September, 2022.
+Our Branch would like to thank VET International and Palacongressi of Rimini for their cooperation and understanding during this time.
+Despite this difficult situation, we also much appreciate sponsors and partners who are confirming their support for our event.
+Of course, we will work hard during the coming months to ensure the postponed edition of the 23rd ESPN is a success.
+The city of Rimini is an ideal place for the European Symposium on Poultry Nutrition and the modern as well as eco-friendly Venue is the perfect stage for the event.
+Many attendees including both poultry research scientists and practitioners, leading speakers from across the world joining together to explore the past, share the present and will help forge the future of poultry meat science.
+Additional details are available at the Symposia website: https://www.espn2022.eu/